-The bush fire danger period (BFDP) for the Wingecarribee LGA ended on the 31st March 2021.
+The bush fire danger period (BFDP) for the Wingecarribee LGA will begin on the 1st October 2021.

 For further information on the Bush Fire Danger Period please visit:

 Bush Fire Danger Period

 Burning is prohibited on a Total Fire Ban or when a No Burn Notice has been issued.

 - You need a fire permit if it's the Bush Fire Danger Period.